Sign In Register

 Healthcare Facilities16

-Currie has an average annual temperature of 45°F (7°C).
+Currie has a cool climate with an average annual temperature of 45°F (7°C).
 Winters average 14°F in January while summers reach 72°F in July.
-Annual precipitation is 29.2 inches.
+The area gets 276 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 29.2 inches (drier than the 38-inch national average).
+The area receives 49.3 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 1,502 feet.

 Temperature